General Statewide Regulations

 Unprotected Fish

-Unprotected fish are all species not classified as game or protected.
+Unprotected fish are all species not classified as game or protected (see Coldwater Game Fish and Warmwater Game Fish sections below).
 Unprotected fish may be taken by bow and arrow, hook and line, dipnet, cast net, minnow seine or minnow trap, and, except where prohibited, by spear.
 In the Colorado River and Lakes Mead and Mohave, the taking of fish by bow and arrow is prohibited within 1/2 mile of any dock or swimming area.
 Fishing license regulations apply to persons taking unprotected fish by means of hook and line, bow and arrow or spear.

 Ice Fishing